 Take good Vinyasa Yoga Classes with good teachers.
 Follow some good Vinyasa Yoga videos to practice.
-Do not come to a conclusion on the very first or second class.
-Take a few classes and then see if you like the way it is practised.
+Do not conclude on the very first or second class.
+Take a few classes and then see if you like how it is practised.
 Personal experience is the best way to measure.

 Life is all about experimenting and experiencing.
 Once you feel like this style suits you the best, stick to your practice of Vinyasa Yoga.
-While keeping your main focus on Vinyasa Yoga, once in a while explore other styles and other techniques as well.
+While keeping your main focus on Vinyasa Yoga, occasionally explore other styles and other techniques as well.

 One should always learn from the trees.
 Keep your roots stronger while exploring other facets of life.
-Hope all these tips help you in understanding Vinyasa Yoga.
+I hope all these tips help you in understanding Vinyasa Yoga.
 More on this, we will discuss when you are here in the Vinyasa Yoga Teacher Training.